Theory of

 As follows

-CODE WORDS: arm, 'cause, chase, cheese, damage, defensive, diapers, dining, early, feeling, finish, fires, freeway, from, generalize, getting, illegitimate, immature, inside, light, lights, morning, outsourced, peyote, plain, poison, politically, quiz, reward, ruin, seem, short, sometimes, stereotyping, surprises, taped, there'll, thinker, third, times, using, witch
+CODE WORDS: arm, 'cause, charge, chase, cheese, damage, defensive, diapers, dining, early, feeling, finish, fires, freeway, from, generalize, getting, illegitimate, immature, inside, morning, myself, negotiating, obligations, occasionally, outsourced, peyote, plain, poison, politically, quiz, reward, ruin, seem, self, short, some1, sometimes, stereotyping, surprises, surviving, there'll, thinker, third, times, using, witch

 LIX